 Rabbits chewing on their cage can be quite annoying, especially at night.

 Here’s what you can do to stop your rabbit from chewing their cage:

 1. Neuter your rabbit.

 Your rabbit’s chewing on its cage can be caused by hormone-related aggression.
 Rabbits who have reached sexual maturity often have this bout of aggressiveness because of their hormones.

 Make sure that your rabbit is neutered when they are 6 months old because this is the time they reach sexual maturity.

 If your rabbit has recently been neutered and the same behaviors are still happening, just be patient and give your rabbit more time.

-You would also notice that rabbits would often chew their cage at night time.
-This is because rabbits are nocturnal creatures, meaning they are the most active at night and sleep in the morning.
+This is because rabbits are crepuscular creatures, meaning they are most active at dusk and dawn.

 If you can’t let your rabbits out of their cage at night, consider getting them a playpen.

 This would give them enough space to at least move and run around a little compared to a cramped cage.